Choose a German Shepherd Pup for Children in the Family

-One of the best things we can do for children is to expose them to situations that draw on empathy.
-This helps them develop into emotionally well-rounded, empathetic adults.
-One way to do this is to have a dog in the family.
+One of the best things we can do for children is to expose them to situations that help develop their empathy, and a German Shepherd pup offers this opportunity.
+This helps them develop into emotionally well-rounded, and empathetic adults.
 Dogs are naturally caring, and full of empathy.
 Puppies are fabulous for children, as they help strengthen emotional bonds and aid in teaching responsibility.
-But, are all dogs good with all children?
-Here’s why German Shepherd puppies are great for families with children.
+But not all dogs are good with small children.
+Choose a German Shepherd to introduce to your home and family.

-Before a dog is added to a family, it’s good that everyone involved has a good grasp of canine etiquette.
-While adults know that dogs and puppies are a different species with their own set of rules and order, a child doesn’t.
-So ground rules are very beneficial to establish before your new precious German Shepherd puppy joins your family.
+Before you add a dog to your family, everyone should learn about canine etiquette.
+While adults know that dogs and puppies are a different species with their own set of rules and order, a child does not.
+You must establish clear ground rules before your new precious German Shepherd puppy joins your family.
 Here are some things to consider:

 - Safety Zone/Times – when a puppy is sleeping, drinking, eating, or chewing on a treat, it’s ‘no touching’ and ‘no encroachment’ time.
 While some dogs are fine with being touched or having their space invaded during these times, some are not.
 It’s best that an adult help their child understand these boundaries, as a little one won’t be able to judge what is ‘too close.’

-- Not a Toy – it’s important that children understand that a puppy is not a toy.
-A puppy is not bendable, or to be handled in a manner akin to toys.
+- Not a Toy – it’s important that children understand that a puppy is not a plaything.
+Puppies are not bendable, squeezable, or allowed to be treated roughly.
 It’s vital that children understand that they are not to hop on the back of a puppy or adult dog.
 Also, they can’t pull ears, tails, or legs like children may do with their stuffed toys.

 - Inside Manners – dogs and puppies do best inside rooms or smaller spaces with a child who is calm versus jumping around, making loud noises.
 It’s important that the adults in the house set an example by taking rambunctious activity outside and to allow the puppy a choice to participate.